 - Generate Title Page: If this checkbox is selected, Zettlr will direct the LaTeX-engine to generate a title page.
 It'll use the project title and the current date as well as your author name and write them to the first page of your document.

-- Generate Table of Contents: If this checkbox is selected, Zettlr will direct Pandoc to generate a Table of Contents on the second page (if you told Zettlr to generate a title page, else on the first page).
+- Generate Table of Contents: If this checkbox is selected, Zettlr will direct Pandoc to generate a Table of Contents on the second page (or on the first, if you do not want a title page).

 - Evaluate until Level …: With this dropdown list you can choose which headings will be part of your Table of Contents.
 The default "2" directs Pandoc to generate a table of contents using both first and second degree headers (i.e.